 License information was derived automatically

-This horizontal bar chart displays fossil fuel energy consumption (% of total) by capital city and is filtered where the region is South America.
+This horizontal bar chart displays health expenditure (% of GDP) by capital city using the aggregation average, weighted by gdp in South America.
 The data is about countries per year.

 Based on land area, Brazil is the largest country in Latin America by far, with a total area of over 8.5 million square kilometers.
 Argentina follows with almost 2.8 million square kilometers.
 Cuba, whose surface area extends over almost 111,000 square kilometers, is the Caribbean country with the largest territory.